 As of now, here’s a full list of the apps and tools EngageBay integrates with:

 This list is growing all the time, so keep checking back!

 Depending on the services you want to use, you can pay for just those with EngageBay.
-For instance, the All-in-One Suite has four plans: Other than the Free plan, all other plans are within the range of $8.99 for the Basic plan to $47.99 for Pro (per user per month).
+For instance, the All-in-One Suite has four plans: Free, Basic for $8.99 a month, Growth for $29.99 a month, and Pro for $47.99 a month.
 You can also pay annually or biennially should you want to.